 - Ship Name: Azamara Pursuit

-- Itinerary: Montevideo, Uruguay; Sao Paulo, Brazil; Ilhabela, Brazil; Paraty, Brazil; Buzios, Brazil; Rio De Janeiro, Brazil; Copacabana Beach; Brazil, Punta Del Este, Uruguay; Buenos Aires, Argentina
+- Itinerary: Montevideo, Uruguay; Santos, Brazil; Ilhabela, Brazil; Paraty, Brazil; Buzios, Brazil; Rio De Janeiro, Brazil; Copacabana Beach; Brazil, Punta Del Este, Uruguay; Buenos Aires, Argentina

 Azamara Club Cruises operates smaller, upscale vessels that travel one-off itineraries around the globe – calling in smaller, less-visited ports that others don't stop at.
 The company puts an emphasis on “destination immersion,” and appeal to adults who want to go deeper into the local culture with shore excursions.
 Azamara is one of the few companies that stays in port overnight, and in doing so they bundle evening excursions in the price (select wine and spirits as well as gratuities are also included in the fares).
 The newest ship, Azamara Pursuit, debuts this year and is offering a winter holiday cruise that spends New Year’s Eve at Copacabana Beach in Brazil.